sherlockduy4869/sherlockduy4869/README.md

 # 💫 About Me:
 👋 Hi, I’m Duy <br/>

-I’m interested in Cloud Computing and Data Engineering field <br/>
+I’m interested in Cloud Computing and Data Engineering field. <br/>

-I’m looking to collaborate on DataOps, Data Engineer, Cloud Architect <br/>
+I’m looking to collaborate on DataOps, Data Engineer, Cloud Architect. <br/>

 How to reach me : trandinhduy4869@gmail.com <br/>